Southland Christian Church (Lexington, Kentucky): Size and facility

 Southland Christian Church is considered a megachurch.
-It is one of Kentucky's largest churches, averaging over 12,000 in attendance per weekend in 11 services—three in Nicholasville, two in Lexington, two at its Danville, Kentucky campus, two at its Georgetown, Kentucky campus, and two at its Richmond, Kentucky campus.
-The church also has a substantial ministry to the poor through its Helping Through Him ministry, including an on-site warehouse at the Nicholasville campus.
+It is one of Kentucky's largest churches, averaging over 12,000 in attendance per weekend in 10 services - two in Nicholasville, two in Lexington, two at Danville, two at Georgetown and two at Richmond.

+The church has several ministries, including Helping Through Him (an on-site warehouse at the Nicholasville campus), care, outreach and creative arts.